X12-Cloud/X12-Cloud/README.md

 ### ☕ Let's Connect

-I'm always open to collaborate or chat about low-level systems, cool AI ideas, or Geometry Dash mods.
+I'm always open to collaborate or chat about low-level systems, cool ideas, or Geometry Dash mods.
 Feel free to reach out!

 > “Hacking is not just code... it's understanding systems inside-out.”